WD-Leong/Red-Dragon-AI-Course-Advanced-NLP-Assignment/README.md

 Non-trainable params: 0
 _________________________________________________________________
 ```
-Due to limitations on the GPU card, we accumulate the gradients manually across sub-batches of 32, then average it to apply the overall weight update across a larger batch, since we observe that larger batch sizes tend to stabilise the training of Transformer networks.
+Due to limitations on the GPU card, we accumulate the gradients manually across sub-batches of 64, then average it to apply the overall weight update across a larger batch of 256 examples, since it is observed that larger batch sizes tend to stabilise the training of Transformer networks.
 ```
 with tf.GradientTape() as grad_tape:
     output_logits = model(tmp_encode, tmp_decode)